KleistLab/Retinotopy/README.md

   - `equator` is a parameter which controls whether to simulate one half or full lamina with the equator.
 Each scene already sets the corresponding equator value.

 ## Analysis - R

+Depending on the simulation type, change data folder names in the beginning.
+Once run through, gives 4 plots:
+-  all 100 simulations plotted with an Euclidian ellipse
+-  only R2/R5 plotted
+-  2 different viusaulizations of standart distance deviation with a trend line